Firepal/tempograph/HOW.md

 # Types used for simplicity

 ## OffsetUnit
-a number with at most 6 decimals that can represent either seconds or beats.
+a number with at most 6 decimals(?) that can represent either seconds or beats.
 This is denoted using a suffix.

 Example: